HL7/fhir-qi-core/input/pages/negation.md

 ###  QI Core Negation Profile Index

-For common workflow activities, QI-Core defines a general profiles that establishes expectations for exchange in general, as well as two derived profiles, a positive and negative profiles to define constraints for making positive and negative statements about activities:
+For common workflow activities, QI-Core defines general profiles that establish expectations for exchange in general, as well as two derived profiles, a positive and negative profile to define constraints for making positive and negative statements about activities:

 | **QI-Core General Profile**                                                                 | **QI-Core Positive Profile**                                                                                | **QI-Core Negation Profile**                                                                                | **Base Resource**                                                                |
 |---------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|